coop152/obsidian-vaults/Microarchitecture (22111)/Part 1 (Paul)/Introduction to CMOS.md

 i.e. "The sum of the voltages across every resistor is equal to the voltage of the power source"
 ![[Pasted image 20230110152844.png]]
 #### Resistors in Parallel
-Voltage stays the same across the whole circuit when resistors are parallel; the current changes locally
+Voltage stays the same across the whole circuit when resistors are parallel; the current changes locally.
 $$\frac{1}{R_T} = \sum{\frac{1}{R_i}}$$
 i.e. "The "
 ![[Pasted image 20230110153305.png]]